lhr-solar/BPS/Docs/source/Software/Drivers.rst

     be sent with a ``CANID_t`` and ``CANPayload_t`` initialized in a struct. ``CANPayload_t`` should contain the data (``CANData_t``) and id of the value if it is in an array.
-If it isn't in an array ``idx`` should be 0. ``CANData_t`` should only have the value of the data type being sent filled in into the struct.
+If it isn't in an array ``idx`` should be 0. ``CANData_t`` should only have the value of the data type being sent filled into the union.
 For example, if the data is a float, only fill in ``CANData.f`` and nothing else.
 There are two types of sending and recieving functions one can use.
 One is blocking and one is non-blocking.